Skip to main content

 Choose one primary outcome for this pilot: retention, delivery speed, or client outcomes.
 Capture the pre-pilot number, capture date, and source of truth before you increase recognition activity, and document program cost so you can compare gain versus spend.
 If any of those pieces are missing, you cannot attribute results with confidence.

-For each metric, set one owner, one data source, and one review cadence: Add current cadence after verification.
+For each metric, set one owner, one data source, and one review cadence.

 Use one sequence every time: baseline, pilot window, compare, decision.
 Keep the pilot stable enough to separate signal from general business noise, and avoid changing multiple people practices during the same window.
-Set explicit local targets: Add current benchmark range after verification.
+Set explicit local targets only after you confirm the benchmark range for the metric and team.

 Decision rule: scale when your primary metric improves and leading indicators support it; adjust when recognition activity rises but outcomes stay flat; pause when costs rise, ownership is unclear, or results cannot be separated from noise.